Sid Mashburn

 Sid Mashburn is an American fashion designer and head of his eponymous brand based in Atlanta.

 Stores

-The brand has brick-and-mortar stores in Houston, Dallas, Washington D.C., and Los Angeles.
+The brand has brick-and-mortar stores in Atlanta, Houston, Dallas, Houston, Nashville, New York City, Washington D.C., and Los Angeles.
 The brand's concept store in Atlanta's Westside Provisions District carries its children's line, Kid Mashburn.

 History

+Mashburn grew up in Brandon, Mississippi.
+His grandparents were the proprietors of Collier's Cash & Carry in the neighboring town of Pelahatchie, selling clothing and home goods.